 If you go too high up, you start to see too much ceiling and not enough of the liveable area.
 If you go too low, you start to see too much of the furniture and not enough of the actual room.

-8. Correct Distortion using Lens Correction and Transform.
+8. Correct Distortion Using Lens Correction and Transform

 You can find the Lens Correction module within the Detail Module.
 Check the box that says ‘Enable Profile Corrections’.

 Next, jump down to the Transform Module.
-Check the box that says ‘Constrain Crop’ and then click on the word ‘Auto’.
+Check the box that says ‘Constrain Crop’.
+Then click on the word ‘Auto’.

 Here, a before and after with step-by-step indications on how to correct.

 Here’s the final photo from the before/after above!

-Typically, the main adjustments I make are lowering highlights, brightening up shadows, deepening blacks, and raising the clarity.
+The main adjustments I make are lowering highlights, brightening up shadows, deepening blacks, and raising the clarity.

 The Adjustment Brush is ideal for this scenario!
-For the warmer light, simply select a brush and adjust the light temperature towards blue.
+For the warmer light, select a brush and adjust the light temperature towards blue.

 The best thing is there’s always a need for shooting houses for sale in any part of the world.

 With the real estate photography tips discussed above, you’ll be on your way to creating a full, consistent portfolio!

 A note from Josh, ExpertPhotography's Photographer-In-Chief: